CI integration

 GoalCommand + flags

-Hard gate on threshold regressionsbca check --config bca-thresholds.toml
+Hard gate on threshold regressionsbca check (thresholds from the auto-discovered bca.toml)

-Ratchet thresholds on an existing codebasebca check --config bca-thresholds.toml --baseline .bca-baseline.toml (‡)
+Ratchet thresholds on an existing codebasebca check --baseline .bca-baseline.toml (‡)

-Inline PR annotations (GitHub)bca check … --output-format clang-warning --no-fail + GCC problem matcher
+Inline PR annotations (GitHub)bca check … --report-format clang-warning --no-fail + GCC problem matcher

-Code Scanning alerts (GitHub)bca check … --output-format sarif --no-fail + github/codeql-action/upload-sarif
+Code Scanning alerts (GitHub)bca check … --report-format sarif --no-fail + github/codeql-action/upload-sarif

-Merge-request widget (GitLab Code Quality)bca check … --output-format code-climate --no-fail
+Merge-request widget (GitLab Code Quality)bca check … --report-format code-climate --no-fail

-Jenkins / SonarQube ingestionbca check … --output-format checkstyle
+Jenkins / SonarQube ingestionbca check … --report-format checkstyle

-Human-readable PR/MR comment or downloadablebca report markdown --top 20 --strip-prefix "$PWD/"
+Human-readable PR/MR comment or downloadablebca report -O markdown --top 20 --strip-prefix "$PWD/"

-Machine-readable artifact for dashboardsbca metrics --output-format json --output ./out
+Machine-readable artifact for dashboardsbca metrics --format json --output-dir ./out

 (‡) Recommended adoption path when introducing thresholds on a codebase with existing offenders.
 See the Baselines recipe for the bootstrap-refresh-retire workflow.